pulumi/docs/content/tutorials/define-and-provision-resources/index.md

 youll_learn:
     - How to create a new resource
     - How to update an existing resource
-    - Where to reference resource definitions in the documentation
+    - How to reference resource definitions in the Pulumi documentation

 # A list of tutorial prerequisites.
 Markdown is fine.
 Keep it simple; no need to be exhaustive here.
 prereqs: